Chadius/creatingsymmetry/docs/pattern_rosette.md

 [(Link to formula)](../example/rosettes/rainbow_stripe_rosette_2_sample_space_2.yml)

-This pattern has 4 way rotational symmetry.
-I can rotate it 90 degrees and it will look exactly the same.
+By the way, this pattern has 4 way rotational symmetry.
+That's why there are 4 or 8 of everything.
+I can rotate this image 90 degrees and it will visually look the same, as if I didn't rotate it at all.
+I can do this 4 times total.
+The fourth rotation gets me back to the original image.

 ## Rosette Symmetry
 All rosettes have rotational symmetry.
-For example, this pattern has 3 way rotational symmetry.
-I can rotate it 3 ways without visually changing its look.
-The red stripes are 120 degrees away from each other.
+The red stripes are 120 degrees away from each other, so I can rotate this 3 times without visually changing it.
+The third rotation gets me back to the original orientation.

 ![Transformed rainbow stripe image into rosette with 3 rotational symmetry, creating three yellow to purple petals on a orange and red striped background](../example/rosettes/rainbow_stripe_rosette_1.png)

 [(Link to formula)](../example/rosettes/rainbow_stripe_rosette_1.yml)

 This diagram has p3 symmetry.
-The 3 means we can rotate it 3 times without visually changing the image.
+The "3" in p3 indicates how many times we can rotate it before returning to our original orientation.

 ![Transformed rainbow stripe image into rosette with 5 rotational symmetry, creating a 10 point mostly green hubcap](../example/rosettes/rainbow_stripe_rosette_3.png)